clofaso/ticket-tracker/README.md

 Quit the server with CONTROL-C.
 ```

-4. Click on the server link and a new web page will open in your browser.
+3. Click on the development server link and a new web page will open in your browser.

-5. Explore!
+4. Explore and create!

 ### Features
 * Python code